Ozzyboshi/AProcessing/docs/README.md

   RESETMATRIX
   ```

-#### LOADIDETITYANDTRANSLATE - Reset matrix and Specifies an displace the origin of the axis within the display window
+#### LOADIDENTITYANDTRANSLATE - Reset matrix and Specifies an displace the origin of the axis within the display window

  Input: